 In March 2010, Exalgo extended-release tablets (8 mg, 12 mg and 16 mg) were approved by the FDA for the treatment of moderate to severe pain in opioid-tolerant patients requiring continuous around-the-clock opioid analgesia for an extended amount of time.
 We launched these three tablet strengths of Exalgo in late April 2010.
-Beginning in November 2013, a third party will have the right, pursuant to an agreement with us, to sell Exalgo tablets in the 8 mg, 12 mg and 16 mg dosages.
+Beginning in November 2013, a third party will have the right pursuant to an agreement with us to sell Exalgo tablets in the 8 mg, 12 mg and 16 mg dosages.
 In addition, our patents for these dosages expire in July 2014.

 In August 2012, the FDA approved a 32 mg tablet of Exalgo which will further expand the patient population that Exalgo can effectively treat with a single daily dose.
-Exalgo was granted marketing exclusivity in the U.S. as a prescription medicine through March 2013 and is protected by two Orange Book-listed patents for a method of treating moderate to severe pain.
-Beginning in May 2014, a third party will have the right, pursuant to an agreement with us, to sell Exalgo tablets in the 32 mg dosage strength.
+Exalgo was granted marketing exclusivity in the U.S. as a prescription medicine until March 2013 and is protected by two Orange Book-listed patents for a method of treating moderate to severe pain.

 Sales of Exalgo were \$91.9 million in fiscal 2012, which we expect to increase in fiscal 2013.
-In addition, we expect sales of Exalgo to decrease in fiscal 2014 (compared with fiscal 2013) when a third party enters the market pursuant to the agreement referred to above.
+In addition, we expect sales of Exalgo to decrease in fiscal 2014 (as compared to fiscal 2013) when a third party enters the market pursuant to the agreement referred to above.